awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     This value is specified in seconds\.
 For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
-For more information about high\-resolution metrics, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
+For more information about high\-resolution metrics, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.
   + `append_dimensions` – Optional\.
 Additional dimensions to use for only the net metrics\.
 If you specify this field, it's used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
 + `netstat` – Optional\.
 Specifies that TCP connection state and UDP connection metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as three fields:
   + `measurement` – Specifies the array of netstat metrics to be collected\.
 Possible values are `tcp_close`, `tcp_close_wait`, `tcp_closing`, `tcp_established`, `tcp_fin_wait1`, `tcp_fin_wait2`, `tcp_last_ack`, `tcp_listen`, `tcp_none`, `tcp_syn_sent`, `tcp_syn_recv`, `tcp_time_wait`, and `udp_socket`\.
 This field is required if you include `netstat`\.

-    To see the default units for each `netstat` metric, see [Metrics Collected by the CloudWatch Agent on Linux and macOS Instances](metrics-collected-by-CloudWatch-agent.md#linux-metrics-enabled-by-CloudWatch-agent)\.
+    To see the default units for each `netstat` metric, see [Metrics collected by the CloudWatch agent on Linux and macOS instances](metrics-collected-by-CloudWatch-agent.md#linux-metrics-enabled-by-CloudWatch-agent)\.

     Within the entry for each individual metric, you might optionally specify one or both of the following:
     + `rename` – Specifies a different name for this metric\.